"

 • to track the development of transferable skills

-• to examine how courses fit together to create a coherent curriculum
+• to examine how courses fit together into a coherent curriculum

-Biology: facilitate increased use of backwards design; foster a reflective learning community
+Biology: to facilitate increased use of backwards design; foster a reflective learning community

-Language Studies: align learning outcomes with the Common European Framework of Reference for Language
+Language Studies: to align learning outcomes with the Common European Framework of Reference for Language

-As shown in Table 3-2, we could map the first-level course alignment in a matrix table in which we align courses offered in one program with program-level outcomes.
-Please note that Table 3-2 is one template for a matrix table without specific program-level outcomes or course outcomes.
+As shown in Table 3-2, we could map first-level course alignment in a matrix table in which we align courses with program outcomes.
+Please note that Table 3-2 is uses generic, incomplete course and programs.
 This will make it easy for instructors from different disciplines to adopt this table when doing curriculum mapping for their courses

 Levels: Levels are determined based on Bloom’s Taxonomy or Webb’s DOK cognitive learning behaviors.

-1= Introducing – (gain knowledge, comprehend information) student is not familiar with content or skill.
-Instruction concentrates on introducing students to the content or skill.
-The student should have basic content or skill of the course.
-Instruction concentrates on enhancing content/strengthening skill and adding new content material building more complex skills based on entrance competency.
+1= Introducing – (gain knowledge, comprehend information) The student should have foundational knowledge needed for the course, but is unfamiliar with the particular skill addressed in this outcome.
+Instruction concentrates on introducing students to the content or skill, enhancing content/strengthening skill and adding new content to build more complex skills based on entrance competency.

-2= Broadening – Student brings reasonable knowledge/content/skill/ competency as a result of content or skill being taught and emphasized at some previous point in the education program.
+2= Broadening – Student brings reasonable knowledge/content/skill/ competency as a result of content or skill being taught at some previous point in the program.
 Instructional activity continues to teach and build upon previous content/skill and reinforces content/skill competency.

-3= Fulfilling – Student has knowledge/content skill/competency as a result of content or skill being taught and emphasized at some previous point in the education program.
-The assessment applies a previously taught and emphasized content or skill.
+3= Fulfilling – Student has knowledge/content skill/competency as a result of content or skill being emphasized at some previous point in the program.
+The assessment addresses a previously taught and emphasized content or skill.

-Note: Each department has a unique terminology to define level or outcome scale for example instead 3-level scale, your program might have 4-level scale.
-Please check with your department or program coordinator to have some clarification on expectation of the each scale before beginning your curriculum mapping.
+Note: Each department has a unique terminology to define level or outcome scale; for example, your program might have 4-level scale.
+Check with your department chair or program coordinator for clarification on your scale before beginning your curriculum mapping.

 Table 3-2